coffee2code/remember-me-controls/readme.txt

 You can't (and probably shouldn't).
 With a session length of less than an hour you risk timing out users too quickly.

+= Do changes to the remember me duration take effect for all current login sessions? =

+No. The duration for which a login cookie is valid is defined within the cookie when it gets created (which is when you log in).
+Changing the setting for the remember me duration will only affect cookies created thereafter.
+You can log out and then log back in if you want the newly configured remember me duration to apply to your session.

 = What plugins is this plugin compatible with? =

 Special handling has been added to provide compatibility with the following plugins: